tjvantoll/articles/biometric/article.md

-# Biometric Authentication for Enterprise Apps Made Easy
+# Implementing Biometric Authentication in Enterprise Mobile Apps

 > “My favorite part of development is building login screens.” - No developer, ever